An Ode to The Tofino Beach Picnic

-As for fires, Tofino is lucky to be in the so-called “Fog Zone” of the coast and often enjoys more liberal fire laws than the rest of the province.
 Visitors still need a “valid Park Entry or Camping Permit” to have beach fires in Pacific Rim National Park Reserve, but only in the following locations: Florencia Beach, Wickaninnish Beach, Schooner Cove Beach, Radar Beaches.
 This excludes: Long Beach between the bottom of Schooner Trail and Sandhill Creek on Combers Beach; Swim Beach on Kennedy Lake.
 Don’t let someone trash talk you for having a fire.
 Just make sure you keep it small.
 Keep it clean.
-And don’t use wet wood or carboard/garbage…no one likes an excessively smoky fire.
+And don’t use wet wood or cardboard/garbage…no one likes an excessively smoky fire.

 - Fire sites must be a minimum of 3 metres from drift logs, the forest, overhanging vegetation and structures